Table of Contents

 - Hepatosplenic T cell lymphoma

-- Comment: According to clinical records, patient is a 28 year old male, who has a history of Crohn's disease for which he was receiving azathioprine and tumor necrosis alpha receptor antagonist.
-Patient refers that malaise and fever for 3 months.
+- Comment: According to clinical records, patient is a 28 year old man who has a history of Crohn's disease, for which he was receiving azathioprine and tumor necrosis alpha receptor antagonist.
+Patient reports malaise and fever for 3 months.
 On physical exam, patient had massive splenomegaly (8 cm below costal margin) and hepatomegaly.
 Laboratory findings showed leukopenia, severe anemia and thrombocytopenia.
 Additional testing proved negative for antiglobulin testing, negative for HIV, hepatitis B, hepatitis C and HTLV1.

 - Bone marrow core biopsy and clot sections show similar features.
 There is 70% cellularity with trilineage hematopoiesis.
 Megakaryocytes are adequate in number and range from small, hypolobated forms to megakaryocytes of normal size and shape.
 There are scattered small clusters of small to intermediate size lymphocytes with hyperchromatic nuclei with irregular nuclear contours.